ljsinclair/featurebase-docs/docs/concepts/concept-pt1-bitmap-index.md

 # Part 1 - bitmap indexes
 {: .no_toc }

-This is the first in a series of articles that explains how FeatureBase uses bitmaps, bit-slicing and range-encoding to:
+FeatureBase is a bitmap-index database which:
+* converts data to base-2
-* represent your data
+* bit-slices the data
-* reduce the storage overhead of your data
+* applies Roaring Bitmap compression to the data before saving to Featurebase.

-This article includes explanations of:
-* bitmap indexes
-* equality encoding boolean data
-* issues with equality encoding integer values
+In this part the limitations of encoding data to bitmaps are discussed.
+This gives context to the FeatureBase solution discussed in part 2.

 {% include page-toc.md %}